Faculty and Staff Contributions

 Leslie Jensen-Inman: Assistant Professor (Department of Art)

 Leslie wrote an article on the use of color and the contribution to web accessibility.
-The article can be found at http://www.alistapart.com/articles/contrast-is-king/.
+Click here for the article.

 Leslie also teaches a great deal about web accessibility in her course titled Web Media 2.